 Join us on 20th September for an intimate supper cooked by Ed Balls and our community volunteers, in our new community kitchen on the Priory Green Estate.
 Ed will also demo his signature cheese souffle and share stories and recipes from his highly varied career.
 All proceeds will support our work tackling food poverty and education.See more and book

-We’re excited to announce that our community kitchen will be ready for action in June 2022.
+We’re excited to announce that our community kitchen will be ready for action from July 2022.
 We can’t wait to get cooking, and are finalising our programme right now; in the meantime, if you’re a Priory Green resident, click below to get a flavour of the classes we’ll be running.Find out more

 With our kitchen almost complete, we're getting ready to welcome teams back in to cook, connect and have fun together.
 We offer a choice of formats, a massive range of menus and loads of fun.
 Take a look at the different options and feel free to contact us for a brief chat or a full proposal.Find out more